erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 In most cases, you will also need to identify which HEI is covered by the requester (most APIs will require that).
+Note that the requester may not cover any HEI.

 In the previous steps you have already found a `<host>` element bound to the client's public key.
 Now, you will need to build on that